Seiko Matsuda: 1981–1982

-At the end of 1981, she made her second appearance on the 22nd new year program Kohaku.
+At the end of 1981, she made her second appearance on Kohaku.

 In January 1982, she released her eighth single, "Akai Sweet Pea".
 At this time, Seiko changed her visual appearance by cutting her hair very short and had to find a new vocal technique to continue singing.
 The song was written by Yumi Matsutoya, under her pen-name Karuho Kureta.
 The single charted at No.1 on the Oricon Weekly Charts and sold over 500,000 copies.
 On the yearly Oricon rankings, the single ranked 12th.
-The song has become one of the most iconic songs of her career.
+The song has become one of the most iconic songs of hers.

-In April 1982, she released her ninth single "Nagisa no Balcony".
+In April, she released her ninth single "Nagisa no Balcony".
 The production team was the same as for her previous single.
 The single charted in 1st place on the Oricon Weekly Charts and sold over 514,000 copies.
 On the yearly Oricon rankings, the single ranked in 11th place.
-The song has become one of the most iconic song of her career.
+The song has become one her signature songs.

-Between April and May Seiko launched a concert tour entitled "Fantastic Concert".
+Between April and May Seiko launched a concert tour entitled Fantastic Concert.

-While on tour in May Seiko released her fifth studio album Pineapple, which included "Akai Sweet Pea", "Nagisa no Balcony" along with its B-Side track and 7 newly recorded songs.
+While on tour in May, Seiko released her fifth studio album Pineapple, which included "Akai Sweet Pea", "Nagisa no Balcony" along with its B-Side track, and 7 newly recorded songs.
 The album debuted in 1st place on the Oricon Weekly charts.

-In June 1982, she released her first home-video release "Fantastic Concert Lemon no Kisetsu".
-The footage included songs performed in the concerts which haf been held between April and May of that year.
-The release failed to reach on the Oricon Charts.
+In June 1982, she released her first home-video release Fantastic Concert Lemon no Kisetsu.
+The footage included songs performed in the concerts which had been held between April and May of that year.
+The release failed to chart.

-In July 1982, she released her tenth single "Komugiiro no Marmalade", making it the third consecutive single to be written by Yumi Matsutoya.
+In July 1982, she released her tenth single "Komugiiro no Marmalade", the third consecutive single written by Yumi Matsutoya.
 The single charted in 1st place on the Oricon Weekly Charts and sold over 467,000 copies.
 On the yearly Oricon rankings, the single ranked 23rd.
-The single received the Golden Prize award at the 24th Japan Record Awards.
+The single received the Golden Prize at the 24th Japan Record Awards.

 In October 1982, she released her eleventh single "Nobara no Etude".
 The single charted at 1st place on the Oricon Weekly Charts and sold over 450,000 copies.
-On the yearly Oricon rankings in 1982, the singled ranked in 41st place and in the 1983 yearly rankings, the single ranked in 75th place.
-The single received the Grand Prix award at the 11th FNS Music Festival and the radio music award at the 13th Japan Music Awards.
+On the yearly Oricon rankings in 1982, the singled ranked in 41st place and in the 1983 yearly rankings in 75th place.
+The single received the Grand Prix at the 11th FNS Music Festival and the radio music award at the 13th Japan Music Awards.

-The sixth studio album "Candy" was released half a year after the previous album.
+The sixth studio album, Candy, was released half a year after the previous album.
 The album included "Nobara no Etude" and nine newly recorded songs.
 The album debuted at 1st place on the Oricon Weekly charts.

-In December 1982, Seiko held her first concert in Nippon Budoukan entitled "Christmas Queen" and appeared at the New Year television program Kohaku for the third time.
+In December 1982, Seiko held her first concert in Nippon Budoukan entitled, Christmas Queen, and appeared on the New Year television program Kohaku for the third time.